-2.2.3.
-Right-Of-Way Management
+2.2.4 Right-Of-Way Management

 Since TRMP implementation began in late 2011, work on the pipeline ROW has consisted largely of weed control, as detailed in Section 3.0, but has also included placement of bottomless culverts to span three creeks between manholes P1 and P4.
 This project allows continuous access to the ROW without the use of adjacent roads that are not under Snohomish PUD's control, and also provides a more expeditious means of monitoring the pipeline in the event of seismic activity.
-Measures, including the use of gates, will be implemented as needed to ensure that unauthorized motor vehicle access does not increase as a result of the stream crossing placement.

-All disturbed or amended soils will be promptly seeded with a mixture of non-invasive, weedfree grasses and forbs as listed in the TRMP.
+All disturbed or amended soils will be promptly seeded with a mixture of non-invasive, weed-free grasses and forbs as listed in the TRMP.
 For erosion control, only certified weed-free straw is used on all Snohomish PUD lands.

-Several truckloads of wood from Culmback Dam that were not suitable for deposit into the riverine system were deposited on the lower pipeline ROW to provide hiding cover for small mammals and to break up the line of sight (Figure 2-6).
+Occasionally, wood from Culmback Dam that is not suitable for deposit into the riverine system is deposited on the lower pipeline ROW to provide hiding cover for small mammals and to break up the line of sight (Figure 9.).

-Figure 2-6 Woody debris piles deposited near P4 on lower pipeline ROW.
+Figure 9.
+Woody debris piles deposited near P4 on lower pipeline ROW.

-2.2.4.
-Waterfowl Nest Boxes
+2.2.5 Waterfowl Nest Boxes

-On the Lost Lake Tract, a total of six nest boxes were available for use, with two being used by cavity nesting waterfowl (Table 2-2).
-Boxes were checked, cleaned, repaired as needed, and provided with fresh nesting material on February 8.
-All boxes were visited again on May 15 and 24 to determine use, check for damage, and remove unwanted species, including native squirrels, starlings, and their nests, per WDFW's request.
+On the Lost Lake Tract, a total of six nest boxes were available for use, with two being used by cavity nesting waterfowl (Table 2.).
+Boxes were checked, cleaned, repaired as needed, and provided with fresh nesting material on February 5.
+All boxes were visited again on May 6 and 21 to determine use, check for damage, and remove unwanted species, including native squirrels, starlings, and their nests, per WDFW's request.
 A late June visit was also conducted to estimate final production numbers.
 Nests of native birds are not removed if found.
 Setting females or their eggs are not moved or handled for counting during nest checks, therefore quantities should be considered low estimates.
-A minimum of 9 Hooded mergansers were fledged from the 2 of the 6 boxes.
-The locations of the nest structures on the Lost Lake Tract are depicted in Figure 2-7.
+A minimum of 10 Hooded mergansers were fledged from the 2 of the 6 boxes.
+The locations of the nest structures on the Lost Lake Tract are depicted in Figure 10.
 Historical use has ranged from 16 to 50 percent with no clear preference for a particular box or location around the lake/wetland complex exhibited by any species.
 Typical usage is 33% in most years.

-Table 2-2Waterfowl nest box use on the Lost Lake Tract.
+Table 2.
+Waterfowl nest box use on the Lost Lake Tract.

-BOX # RESULTS
+RESULTS

 BOX 3 No use.

-BOX 5 5+ Hooded Mergansers fledged
+BOX 5 6+ Hooded Mergansers fledged

 BOX 13 No use.
+Box fell from tree during nesting season.

-BOX 15 No use.
+BOX 15 4+ Hooded Mergansers fledged

-BOX 17 4+ Hooded Mergansers fledged
+BOX 17 No use.

 BOX 18 No use.

-Figure 2-7 Nest boxes at Lost Lake.
+Figure 10.
+Nest boxes at Lost Lake.

-2.2.5.
-Stewardship Activities or Observations of Note
+2.2.6 Stewardship Activities or Observations of Note